awarewen/bluelakelinux2.3_kdetheme-Stop_maintain/README.md

 3 > bash install.sh<br>
 4 > After reading the  readme file , you can start the installation<br>

+## Notice
+WHen you switch to light theme ,dont forget the kvantum themes, it cant switch automatic......

 ## screenshots

 ![image](https://gitee.com/happyeggchen/bluelakelinux_kdetheme/raw/master/screenshot/fl.png)